 Parvo recovery diet

 Once your puppy gains recovery from the parvo infection, you have to think about his diet plan.
 As the puppy loses appetite and taste, it fights to digest food properly as earlier.
-However you should provide light foods to your puppy which are easily digestible and might help him to be interested in food.
-To bring back its appetite and the weight that has been lost due to vomiting and diarrhea, certain foods are the best choice i.e; white rice, oatmeal, boiled chicken breast ,sweet potatoes.
-You can also try meat based baby food, chicken noodle soup, egg and meat shakes.
+However, you should provide light foods to your puppy that are easily digestible and might help him to be interested in food.
+To bring back its appetite and the weight that has been lost due to vomiting and diarrhea, certain foods are the best choice i.e.; white rice, oatmeal, boiled chicken breast, and sweet potatoes.
+You can also try meat-based baby food, chicken noodle soup, egg, and meat shakes.
 It is best to use a syringe with a very small amount of food and squeeze food directly into the mouth.
-Once your puppy gets the taste of something good, he will be motivated to give a next try.
+Once your puppy gets the taste of something good, he will be motivated to give it the next try.

 Prevention of parvo